Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 `dog.printName --> Function.prototype(has call method) --> Object.prototype --> null`

 ## call, apply, bind
+1. call, apply, bind are methods available on only every function(except arrow functions), these are used to explicitly change the context of **this keyword** when calling a function & can also accept additional aruguments.
-1. In React, function is an object it so it gets [[Prototype]] or `__proto__` which links to Function.prototype.
+2. In React, function is an object, so it gets a prototype which links to Function.prototype.
 From Function.prototype, functions inherit methods like call, apply & bind.
-2. These methods help to explicitly change the context (this) when calling a function.
-Useful when we already have a method in an obj & we want to use the same method on another obj.
+3. Useful when we already have a method in an obj & we want to use the same method on another obj.
 Or we have a function which can be used for multiple objects
-3. **Call:** calls(invokes) a function immediately, with **this** set to the object you pass. accepts & passes **optional** arguments individually.
+4. **Call:** calls(invokes) a function immediately, with **this** set to the object you pass. accepts & passes **optional** arguments individually.
 ```JS
 function printHobbies(s1, s2){
     console.log(this.name, "has following skills:", s1 + ", " + s2);